BenBoonya/android-pet-carer/README.md

 The ​ **on-device machine** makes pet health-checkup by mobile applications possible.
 Pet Carer application performs five necessary checks, including an observation on the respiratory organs, eyes, ears, paws, and drops separately.
-The app uses photos and videos related to each inspection combining with pet's physical information, such as weight records as inputs to our machine learning model to determine the healthiness result of each check.
+The app uses photos and videos related to each inspection combining with pet's physical information, such as weight records as inputs to our machine learning models to determine the healthiness result of each check.
 The diagnosis will work seamlessly with no latency, even without an internet connection, and the user can choose to keep the diagnosis information secret.

 We plan to make the application for supporting guinea pigs first then expand the service to other